Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Versal-EDT/docs/7-system-design-example-ssit-device.rst

 52. Connect the output of clocking wizard to ``slowest_sync_clock`` of Processor System Reset IP.

-    This will help in avoiding timing failure.
+    This helps in avoiding timing failure.

 The overall block design is shown in the following figure: